ColinFendrick/tensorflow-2/deep-reinforcement-learning/theory.md

 loss is calculated for the predicted q-values and back-propogated.
 Then the action is passed through a soft-max function to select the best action possible.

+## Experience Replay

+Lots of consecutive states can bias a network.
+E.g. a self-driving car learning to drive on a straight road biases a a network against turning.

+Experience replay will randomly select a uniformly-distributed sample of batched experiences and learns from that.
+This way the network does not overfit to consecutive experiences.
+This can be used to give more weight to rare experiences.
+Also helps to learn faster, especially in smaller data.

+## Action Selection Policy

+We don't just select the highest Q value, but rather use a function (softmax, epsilon-greedy, etc) to force the agent to explore.
+This is to prevent bias towards local maxima.
+E.g. going up is a good action to take but the agent has never tried going down.

+- epsilon-greedy means take the best action except epsilon percent of the time
+- epsilon-soft means take the best action except 1-epsilon percent of the time (inverted of epsilon-greedy)
+- Softmax takes however many outputs you have, squashes them to between [0, 1] that add up to 1.